About the Journal

 Publication Frequency

-RectroBIO will be published biannually in June and December through the Open Journal Systems (OJS) platform.
+RectroBIO will be published biannually in Mei and November through the Open Journal Systems (OJS) platform.

 Open Access Policy